webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 eventually render to.

 Element 0 for the `targets` array corresponds to location 0 as we specified for the fragment shader's return value.
-Later, well set that target to be a texture for the canvas.
+Later, we'll set that target to be a texture for the canvas.

 Next up we prepare a `GPURenderPassDescriptor` which describes which textures